 Vaccination against COVID-19 is recommended for everyone who is pregnant.
 There is nothing to indicate that vaccinating a pregnant woman has any negative impact on either the pregnant women or the foetus.

 More information about vaccination against COVID-19 for those who are pregnant is provided below.

-Vaccination against COVID-19 is recommended for all adults over the age of 18, including those who are pregnant:
+Vaccination against COVID-19 is recommended for everyone over the age of 16, including those who are pregnant.

-- Pregnant people with risk factors that give them a higher risk of more severe COVID-19 are prioritised for vaccination and are included in phase 3.
+- Pregnant women with risk factors that give them a higher risk of more severe COVID-19 are prioritised for vaccination and are included in phase 3.

-- Pregnant people without risk factors are being vaccinated with their age group in phase 4.
+- Pregnant women without risk factors are being vaccinated with their age group in phase 4.

 Most people who become ill with COVID-19 have mild symptoms and do not need to seek medical attention.
 However, an infection in the airways can be problematic and entail risks for pregnant people, especially towards the end of pregnancy.
 There may also be an increased risk of premature delivery, and that can be risky for the child.

 Vaccines approved for pregnant women

 The vaccines against COVID-19 that are used in Sweden are approved for use on pregnant women throughout the entire pregnancy.
 There is nothing to indicate that vaccinating a pregnant woman has any negative impact on either the pregnant women or the foetus.
 Nor is there any evidence of any increased risk of side effects among pregnant people in connection with vaccination, compared to other people.
 This is shown in the studies that form the basis of the approval and continued administration of the vaccine to pregnant people.